marcelogmca/llm_narrative_engine/README.md

 ## Regarding Source Code

 This is an ambitious, ongoing hobby project, hence the source code is not available right now.
 This repository serves as a detailed architectural showcase of the design and potential.
-I am happy to discuss more implementation details and design decisions.